Banco BPM: History

 On 10 February 2017, the "year zero" financial results was announced.
 Due to 2016 capital increase of Banco Popolare, the new banking group had a pro forma CET1 capital ratio of 12.30% at 31 December 2016.

 In the first year of establishment, the bank sold its asset management subsidiary Aletti Gestielle SGR to Anima Holding for €700 million.
 In the next year, the bank securitized a bad loans portfolio of €5.1 billion gross book value, credited it as "Project Exodus" and sold the securities to the market.
 The bank also applied for Garanzia sulla Cartolarizzazione delle Sofferenze (GACS), a state guarantee scheme for the senior tranche of the securities.

+On 6 November 2024, Banco BPM announced that its Unit Vita launches voluntary tender offer for the shares of Anima Holding with the aim to get 67% of Anima and then delist it from Euronext.

+On 25 November 2024, UniCredit launched a €10.1bn takeover bid for Banco BPM.

+In March 2025, the European Central Bank opposed the use of the 'Danish Compromise' (a favourable capital treatment for banks carrying takeovers of asset managers through their insurance businesses) for Banco BPM's acquisition of Anima Holding, but Banco BPM proceeded nonetheless with its bid for Anima Banco BPM launched its buyout offer in March 2025, at a price of €7 per share, for an overall amount of €1.55 billion and, by the beginning of April 2025, Banco BPM's stake in Anima reached 90%, thus granting the Italian bank the control of Anima.

 Controversies

 The current Banco BPM CEO Giuseppe Castagna has been investigated because he gave bank fundings for millions Euro towards his Communion and Liberation personal friends facing several conflicts of interest, receiving business favors from them in 2012; but the accusation has been archived in 2016.

 He was later investigated to be involved with insider trading practices for Banca Popolare di Milano (Banco BPM branch) in 2017 but the accusation has been archived in May 2018.